Writemore2022/Mock-up/README.md

 # Mock-up
-It is an application that gather village and purpose due to recommendation.
+It is an application that gathers village and purpose due to recommendation.